-Obama Speaks Up In South Africa
+'We've Been Through Darker Times': Barack Obama Speaks In South Africa

+Former President Barack Obama celebrated Nelson Mandela's life and legacy in South Africa on Tuesday with a speech that focused not only on the freedom Mandela came to symbolize, but the long walk it took to get there.

+"We have to follow Madiba's example of persistence and hope," Obama said, using Mandela's clan name.
+"It's tempting right now to give in to cynicism.
+To believe that recent shifts in global politics are too powerful to push back.
+That the pendulum has swung permanently.
+Just as people spoke about the triumph of democracy in the '90s, now you're hearing people talk about the end of democracy and the triumph of tribalism and the strong man.
+We have to resist that cynicism, because we've been through darker times."

-Barack Obama celebrates the life and legacy of Nelson Mandela in Johannesburg Tuesday, marking the centennial of the South African leader's birth.
-It's one of Obama's most high-profile appearances since leaving the White House 18 months ago, and a preview of what could be an active campaign schedule for the former president before the midterm elections this fall.
+It was one of Obama's most high-profile appearances since leaving the White House 18 months ago and a preview of what could be an active campaign schedule for the former president before the midterm elections this fall.

-Tuesday's speech is not overtly political.
-But Mandela was the inspiration for Obama's first foray into politics — a protest against apartheid.
-And he sees important lessons for our own time in Mandela's perseverance and vision.

-"The day he was released from prison gave me a sense of what human beings can do when they're guided by their hopes and not by their fears," Obama said in 2013, when Mandela died.
-"Like so many around the globe, I cannot fully imagine my own life without the example that Nelson Mandela set, and so long as I live I will do what I can to learn from him."

-"In the U.S. and around the world, many see recent developments that run counter to Mandela's legacy," Obama adviser Ben Rhodes told the Associated Press.
-But Mandela's journey — from spending 27 years in prison to becoming the leader of a free South Africa — also offers a case study in persistence.

-"We have been through darker times before and we can overcome these challenges to keep Mandela's vision alive," Rhodes said.
+Obama spoke to a crowd of about 15,000 in a Johannesburg cricket stadium on the eve of what would have been Mandela's 100th birthday.
+He remarked on the progress that swept the globe during Mandela's lifetime — with greater prosperity and opportunity — but also that backlash that followed in recent years, in the wake of inequality and insecurity.

+"A politics of fear and resentment and retrenchment began to appear and that kind of politics is now on the move," Obama said.
+"It is in part because of the failures of governments and powerful elites to squarely address the shortcomings and contradictions of this international order that we now see much of the world threatening to return to an older, a more dangerous, a more brutal way of doing business."

+Obama argued that progressives need to push back against those trends by emphasizing more inclusive opportunity and international cooperation.

+"We have a better story to tell," he said.
+"But to say that our vision for the future is better is not to say that it will inevitably win.
+Because history also shows the power of fear."

-Obama has generally kept a low profile since leaving office, and avoided criticizing his successor directly.
+Obama has generally kept a low profile since leaving office and has avoided criticizing his successor directly.
 But on rare occasions, the former president has spoken up in defense of inclusive democratic values.

 It was an implicit rebuke of President Trump's "America First" policies, delivered at a moment when Trump was scolding NATO allies for what he saw as inadequate defense spending — something Trump did again last week.